emfcamp/badge-2024-documentation/docs/using-the-badge/connect-to-wifi.md

 1. On the home screen scroll down to settings using the D key, and enter using C key.
 2. Scroll through the key to "WIFI SSID" and press enter.
 3. Use the up and down keys to select each letter, pressing B to select.
-4. Press B to save.
+4. Press C to save.
 5. Repeat for the "WIFI password" option.
 6. Push the Reboop button and try connecting.